corda/corda/docs/source/corda-configuration-file.rst

     *Default:* ``REPEATABLE_READ``

   exportHibernateJMXStatistics:
-    Whether to export Hibernate JMX statistics
+    Whether to export Hibernate JMX statistics.

-    *Caution:* expensive run-time overhead
+    **Caution: enabling this option causes expensive run-time overhead**

     *Default:* false

   initialiseSchema
-    Boolean on whether to update database schema at startup (or create when node starts for the first time).
+    Boolean which indicates whether to update the database schema at startup (or create the schema when node starts for the first time).
-    If set to ``false`` on startup, the node will validate if it's running against the compatible database schema.
+    If set to ``false`` on startup, the node will validate if it's running against a compatible database schema.

     *Default:* true

   initialiseAppSchema
-    The property allows to override (downgrade) ``database.initialiseSchema`` for the Hibernate DDL generation for CorDapp schemas.
+    The property allows to override ``database.initialiseSchema`` for the Hibernate DDL generation for CorDapp schemas.
     ``UPDATE`` performs an update of CorDapp schemas, while ``VALID`` only verifies their integrity and ``NONE`` performs no check.
-    When ``initialiseSchema`` is set to false then ``initialiseAppSchema`` may be set as ``VALID`` or ``NONE`` only.
+    When ``initialiseSchema`` is set to ``false``, then ``initialiseAppSchema`` may be set as ``VALID`` or ``NONE`` only.

     *Default:* CorDapp schemas creation is controlled with ``initialiseSchema``.